about-the-elephant/Pairing-is-caring/Transcript-EN.md

 Pairing is a bit like a new dance.
 At first it feels awkward, but the more you dance it the more you find your own space, find your tempo, and enjoy sharing it with your different pairing partners.
 While some people imagine their audience in underwear to feel less stressed, I am actually imagining you all doing the pairing dance next week!
 So please give me a heads up if you’re trying with a team member or even your whole team.
 Let me know how it goes there: @bouttheelephant #pairingiscaring

 How do we get there, here is what I have planned for us today:
-As I said earlier pairing is a bit like a dance, so how will I get you dancing like nobody is watching!
+As I said earlier pairing is a bit like a dance, so how will I get you dancing like nobody is watching! <br>
-Step 0 - The barriers between you and pairing
+Step 0 - The barriers between you and pairing <br>
-Step 1 - The reasons to pair: the fundamentals, what is in for you and your team, what is not Step 2 - The theory of pairing: a bit of theory never hurts Step 3 - The practice of pairing: some good tools and frameworks
+Step 1 - The reasons to pair: the fundamentals, what is in for you and your team, what is not <br>
+Step 2 - The theory of pairing: a bit of theory never hurts <br>
+Step 3 - The practice of pairing: some good tools and frameworks <br>

 ## Part 0: the barriers between you and pairing
 Before you even get into finding a partner for pairing there will be a bit of talk happening.
 I called it “I would love to pair but…”, here is my best-of: